cornerstone-consulting/INFIODocs/infio-docs.md

   - Optional if your INFIO EC2 is in a public subnet or has a NAT Gateway.
   - Required if your INFIO EC2 is in a private subnet (no internet access) and needs AWS service access.
 Without a VPC Endpoint, a private INFIO EC2 instance must use a NAT Gateway (extra cost) or be moved to a public subnet.
+- **DMS**: DMS is generating assessment report that it generates to help you convert your schema.
+This database migration assessment report summarizes all of the schema conversion tasks.
+It also details the action items for schema that can't be converted to the DB engine of your target DB instance of Aurora postgreSQL.

 ---